Cooling of electrons via superconducting tunnel junctions and their arrays exhibiting nodal lines

 where $l_x$ and $l_z$ are lengths in $x$ and $z$ directions, respectively, $n_{\rm 2DEG}$ is the DOS, $T$ is temperature, $\mu$ is a chemical potential, and $E$ is energy.

 On the other hand, the absorbed heat is defined as

-where $\rho(E)$ is the flow of electrons per second, $\Delta S(E)$ is the change of entropy from the bath to the given setup, temperature depends on the time $\tau$, and $L_x$ and $L_z$ are the lengths of the setup in $x$ and $z$ directions, respectively.
+where $\rho$ is the particle current of electrons, $\Delta S(E)$ is the change of entropy of the flowing electrons from the bath to the given setup at the energy $E$, temperature depends on the time $\tau$, and $L_x$ and $L_z$ are the lengths of the setup in $x$ and $z$ directions, respectively; $q_{\rm loss}$ denotes the heating of electrons due to various processes that happen simultaneously to the described cooling.
+These processes limit the lowest possible temperature.

+We choose to consider 2D systems as follows from Eqs. (\ref{eq:F(T)}) and (\ref{eq:Q}), because it is more convenient for the discussion of the cooling principle, as is seen from the comparison of the densities of states below.
+However, the cooling principle is not confined to 2D.

-The flow of electrons $\rho$ can be defined from the electron current, $I$, as follows:
+The particle current of electrons $\rho$ can be defined from the electron current, $I$, as follows:

 where $e$ is the charge of an electron, $V$ is the applied voltage, and $\Sigma$ is the conductance.
-As we run direct current through the whole system, it should be constant at any cross-section and can be measured in experiments at the edges of the system without a disturbance of the cooling setup.
+As we run direct current from the bath through the setup and the outer circuit, via which the electrons escape, it should be constant at any cross-section and can be measured in experiments at the edges of the system without a disturbance of the cooling setup.